HOME

 Mary Dyson

 The 1851 census indicates that Mary was the daughter of Hannah Dyson and that she was born in Huddersfield, Yorkshire circa 1820.
-The marriage certificate indicates that she was the daughter of Samuel Dyson.
+The marriage certificate indicates that she was the daughter of Samuel Dyson, cloth dresser.

-According to the IGI, Samuel Dyson married Hannah Hoyle, August 13, 1804, St Peter's Huddersfield.
+Samuel Dyson married Hannah Hoyle, August 13, 1804, St Peter's Huddersfield.
+Both made their mark.

 Note: Thomas Hoyle was one of the witnesses at the marriage of John Land and Mary Dyson,